 39 Pages Posted: 12 Oct 2020 Last revised: 22 Feb 2021

-To mitigate the effects of the COVID-19 crisis, the international community has endorsed a program suspending debt service payments for poor countries.
-We study the effects of this NPV-neutral debt relief on sovereign borrowing costs.
-Using daily data on sovereign bond spreads and the synthetic control method, we show that countries eligible for debt relief experience a larger decline in borrowing costs compared to similar, ineligible countries.
-This decline is stronger for countries receiving a larger relief, suggesting that the effect works through liquidity provision.
-By contrast, our results do not support the concern that debt relief could generate stigma.
+Can debt moratoria help countries weather negative shocks?
+We study the bond market effects of an official debt service suspension endorsed by the international community during the Covid-19 pandemic.
+Using daily data on sovereign bond spreads and synthetic control methods, we show that countries eligible for official debt relief experience a larger decline in borrowing costs compared to similar, ineligible countries.
+This decline is stronger for countries that receive a larger relief, suggesting that the effect works through liquidity provision.
+By contrast, the results do not support the concern that official debt relief could generate stigma on financial markets.

 Keywords: Debt relief; Sovereign debt, Developing countries, Sovereign bond spreads, Debt Service Suspension Initiative